meillee/meillee/README.md

 <h1 align="left"></h1>

 <p align="left">Thanks for stopping by!
-I’m a front-end enthusiast who enjoys the tranquillity of the night, losing track of time as I get lost in the flow of coding.
-After completing a front-end web development course with General Assembly, I discovered my passion for this field and the importance of strong foundational knowledge.
-Currently, I'm doing Harvard's CS50 Introduction to Computer Science, seeking a deeper understanding of the fundamentals to support my future learning.
+I’m a front-end enthusiast who enjoys the tranquillity of the night and succumbing to the flow state of coding.
+After a meandering journey of self discovery, punctuated by many existential crises, I stumbled upon General Assembly's Front-End Web Development course.
+It was like everything finally fell into place, and I knew I had found where I belong.
+Currently, I'm studying Harvard's CS50 Introduction to Computer Science, seeking a deeper understanding of the fundamentals to support my future learning.
 I love coding because it engages my mind so fully that sometimes I forget I even have a body!
-I’m excited to embark on this journey and can’t wait to see where it leads.<br><br>Feel free to reach out at meillee.dev@gmail.com.
+I can't wait to see where this path leads me.<br><br>Feel free to reach out at meillee.dev@gmail.com.
 I’m always up for a chat or happy to help out! 😊</p>

 <h2 align="left">Languages and Tools</h2>